Dionysius the Areopagite: Life

 As related in the Acts of the Apostles, he was converted to Christianity by the preaching of Paul the Apostle, being first stirred to Christian doctrine by Paul's sermon at the Areopagus:

 Howbeit certain men clave unto him, and believed: among the which was Dionysius the Areopagite, and a woman named Damaris, and others with them.

 After his conversion, Dionysius became the first Bishop of Athens, though he is sometimes counted as the second after Hierotheus.
-He is venerated as a saint in the Catholic and the Eastern Orthodox churches.
-He is the patron saint of Athens and is venerated as the protector of judges and the judiciary.
+He is venerated as a saint in the Catholic and the Eastern Orthodox churches, and is the patron saint of Athens being venerated as the protector of judges and the judiciary.
 His memory is celebrated on October 3.